 Vintage F.M.
 Hand Held Equipment; consists of two post WWII U.S. Military, PRC-6 Transceivers.

-Vintage SSB Equipment; consists of a Heath HW-18 Transceiver with D-104 Mic. .
+Vintage SSB Equipment; consists of a Heath HW-18 Transceiver with Astatic D-104 Mic. .

-SWL Equipment; consists of two (2) Heath Mohicans, Grundig Satellit 800 and the Tecsun PL-660 Receiver, all aquiring (when needed) signals from the Sony AN-1 Vertical or AN-LP1 Loop, active antenna systems.
+SWL Equipment; consists of two (2) Heath Mohicans, Grundig Satellit 800 and the Tecsun PL-660 Receiver, all aquiring (when needed) signals from either the Sony AN-1 Vertical or AN-LP1 Loop, active antenna systems.

 Aviation Comm.
 Equipment; consists of two (2) Ten-Tec TT-920 Hand Held Transceivers, a Telex AT-920 Hand Held Transceiver, as well as the Sony ICF-8650 Professional Aircraft Receiver.

 SKYWARN Weather Reporting Equiptment; consists of the Davis Insturments Vantage Pro2, Wireless Weather Station, w/ fan asperation, and heated rain collector, with real time data available on line.